Saturday, February 10, 2018

 On the ship, “We manage 23 programs to prevent injuries, enforcing anything from sight and hearing protection, monitoring hazardous materials, and off-duty safety, to environmental compliance.
 This is a war machine, but it’s also an industrial facility.
 We take death and destruction to the enemy, but the tools we use, handled incorrectly, can bring death and destruction to us.
 There’s a couple million gallons of jet fuel on board, for example.
 There are a lot of ways to trip and fall.
 Paint that was applied at home with no particular provisions can become volatile in an enclosed environment.
 So we make sure everyone on the ship is conscious of safety procedures and equipment.

 “I have seen some amazing things in the Navy.
 Except for an Atlantic crossing and the Suez Canal, I think I’ve been everywhere on the planet, such as the absolutely insane experience of going around South America through the Straits of Magellan.
-I’ve had liberty all over the world- South American, Australia, Guam, Japan, all over Asia and Europe.”
+I’ve had liberty all over the world- South America, Australia, Guam, Japan, all over Asia and Europe.”

 PHOTO: Commander Meghan Forehand Williams